Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Preliminaries

-As illustrated in \cite[Corollary 1]{bolte2021conservative}, for any given path-differentiable function $f$, $\partial f$ is a conservative field for $f$.
+for any absolutely continuous curve $\gamma$ with $\gamma(0)={\bm x}_{0}$ and $\gamma(t)={\bm x}$.
+We also say that $D$ is a conservative field for $f$, denoted as $D_{f}$. \end{defin} As illustrated in \cite[Corollary 1]{bolte2021conservative}, for any given path-differentiable function $f$, $\partial f$ is a conservative field for $f$.
 Therefore, the concept of the conservative field can be regarded as an extension of the Clarke subdifferential.
+More importantly, when conservative field $D_f({\bm x})$ is convex-valued, ${\bm 0} \in \partial f({\bm x})$ implies that $0 \in D_f({\bm x})$.

-At the last of this part, we provide some explanations about the path-differentiable functions.
 In fact, the class of path-differentiable functions is general enough to cover the most objective functions in real-world problems.
-The well-known Clarke regular functions mentioned in \cite{Clarke1998NonsmoothAA} and semi-algebraic functions mentioned in \cite{ojasiewicz1965EnsemblesS} are all path-differentiable functions.
-In \cite{Davis2018StochasticSM}, the authors discuss an important function class of path-differentiable functions, definable functions, which are referred to as the functions whose graphs are definable in an o-minimal structure.
+The well-known Clarke regular functions mentioned in \cite{clarke1990optimization} and semi-algebraic functions mentioned in \cite{ojasiewicz1965EnsemblesS} are all path-differentiable functions.
+In \cite{davis2020stochastic, bolte2021conservative}, the authors identify definable functions (whose graphs are definable in an o-minimal structure) as an important class of path-differentiable functions.
 Actually, most activation functions and loss functions in deep neural networks are definable functions, including sigmoid, softplus, ReLU, leaky ReLU, hinge loss, etc.

-Furthermore, it is important to highlight that definability remains preserved under finite summation and composition \cite{davis2020stochastic}.
-Consequently, for any neural network constructed by definable blocks, its objective function is definable, thus it is a path-differentiable function.
-Additionally, it is worth noting that the Clarke subdifferential of definable functions is itself definable \cite{Bolte2019ConservativeSV}.
-Hence, in the case of a neural network constructed by definable blocks, the conservative field corresponding to the automatic differentiation algorithms is also definable.
-The following proposition demonstrates that the definability of both $f$ and its conservative field $\mathcal{G}$ leads to the nonsmooth Morse–Sard property \cite{bolte2007clarke}.
+Furthermore, it is important to highlight that definability is preserved under finite summation and composition \cite{davis2020stochastic}.
+Consequently, for any neural network constructed by definable blocks, its loss function is definable, thus it is a path-differentiable function.
+Additionally, it is worth noting that the Clarke subdifferential of definable functions is itself definable \cite{bolte2021conservative}.
+Hence, in the case of a neural network constructed by definable blocks, the conservative field corresponding to the AD algorithms is also definable.
+The following proposition demonstrates that the definability of both $f$ and its conservative field $D_f$ leads to the nonsmooth Morse–Sard property \cite{bolte2007clarke}.

-\begin{prop}[Theorem 5 in \cite{Bolte2019ConservativeSV}] Let $f$ be a path-differentiable function that admits $\D_f$ as its conservative field.
-Suppose both $f$ and $\mathcal{D}_f$ are definable over $\mathbb{R}^n$, then the set $\left\{{f({\bm x})}:{\bm 0}\in \D_f({\bm x}) \right\}$ is finite. \end{prop}
+\begin{prop}[Theorem 5 in \cite{bolte2021conservative}] Let $f$ be a path-differentiable function that admits $\D_f$ as its conservative field.
+Suppose both $f$ and $\D_f$ are definable over $\mathbb{R}^n$, then the set $\left\{{f({\bm x})}:{\bm 0}\in \D_f({\bm x}) \right\}$ is finite. \end{prop}